eheckard23/Server_Stack/readme.md

 `$ exit`

-Now you can use SSH to log in as your new user.
+Now you can use SSH to log in as your new user by running:

+`$ ssh <USERNAME>@<YOUR_IP_ADDRESS>`

+### Basic Firewall
+Ubuntu 16.04 has access to the UFW firewall.

+See what services are already registered with UFW by running:

+`$ sudo ufw app list`

+Under "Available applications:" you should see `OpenSSH`

+Make sure the firewall allows SSH connections for future logins by running:

+`$ sudo ufw allow OpenSSH`

+Then activate the firewall by running:

+`$ sudo ufw enable`

+Hit `y` and you should see the output:

+`Firewall is active and enabled on system startup`

+Double check the status of your firewall by running:

+`$ sudo ufw status`